3 Reading Data

 A single period, . represents the working directory.
 In Linux or MacOS, ~ is short for your home directory.

-If you put all the files related to a given project in a single folder (or its subfolders), always make that folder the working directory before you do anything with the project, and use relative paths in all your programs, then your project will be portable.
+If you put all the files related to a given project in a single folder and its subfolders, always make that folder the working directory before you do anything with the project, and use relative paths in all your programs, then your project will be portable.
 That means you can move it to a different location or send it to someone else, and as long as they make the project’s folder the working directory all your code will work without any changes.

 3.2 Delimited Text Files and Excel Files